viettq1997/pharmacy-system/README.md

     - POST `/medicines`: Add a new medicine (Admin only).
     - PUT `/medicines/{id}`: Update medicine details (Admin only).
     - DELETE `/medicines/{id}`: Remove a medicine (Admin only).

+### Location track Management

+- Function: Access and update the list of location track.
+- API Endpoints:
+    - GET `/locationRacks`: Retrieve all available location tracks (Admins, Pharmacists).
+    - POST `/locationRacks`: Add a new location track (Admin only).
+    - PUT `/locationRacks/{id}`: Update location track details (Admin only).
+    - DELETE `/locationRacks/{id}`: Remove a location track (Admin only).

 ### Supplier Management